 Try to make sure that you use more specialized recruitment agencies that are experts in the industry; these will be much better equipped to advise you on how to impress.
 Recruiters’ aim is to get you a job, so signing up for multiple agencies will give you access to more jobs that you wouldn’t have been able to find online.

 5. A Degree Isn’t Everything

 Sadly, a degree alone won’t always be enough to land a job.
-Doing things outside of your studies such as setting up a blog, leading a committee or even a part time job can help tremendously when job searching.
+Doing things outside of your studies such as setting up a blog, leading a committee or even a part-time job can help tremendously when job searching.
 Showing your employer you have the motivation to add to your CV is great and says a lot about you as a potential employee.

 6. You Have Time

-By no means do I mean that you should relax and become complacent with you job search, but there’s no need to panic if you haven’t got a graduate job soon after you leave university.
+By no means do I mean that you should relax and become complacent with your job search, but there’s no need to panic if you haven’t got a graduate job soon after you leave university.
 It takes time to find something worthwhile and it’s not a negative thing to be going back to your old retail job while you look for something else.
 If you keep looking, something will come.

 7. You Might Have to Work for Free

 Not for long, don’t worry!
 But sometimes is necessary to partake in a bit of unpaid work experience for a company in order to gain some experience and knowledge of the working world.
-Try calling some local companies and ask to speak to the manager or director, explain your situation and say you would like to come in and shadow someone or help with some work to gain a bit more knowledge.
+Try calling some local companies and ask to speak to the manager or director, explain your situation, and say you would like to come in and shadow someone or help with some work to gain a bit more knowledge.